imjoseangel/sandbox/doc/automation.md

 **Speed** is becoming an important asset, and the referred external tools help to achieve it.
 Most of these tools are prepared to run different jobs in parallel.

-**Security** is key on automation, and with standard tools, it is possible to do **Static Security Analysis** before running the deployments.
+**Security** is key to automation, and with standard tools, it is possible to do **Static Security Analysis** before running the deployments.

-**Refactoring** is a new word, and becomes part of the process.
+**Refactoring** is a new word and becomes part of the process.
 The Team realizes it is time to review the existing implementation and learn from previous mistakes.

-*GIT* is now the standard, and Pull Request Process is improving.
+*GIT* is now the standard, and the Pull Request Process is improving.
 The Team starts to implement other testing and quality gates before the approvals.

 ```mermaid
 sequenceDiagram